AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 As you can see, you have to use your data set as a parameter for {api:anychart#heatMap}**.heatMap()**{api} method to create a HeatMap.

-Here is a HeatMap with the data from above:
+Let's create a sample with the data from above.
+Moreover, we let's use [color scale](#color_scale) for color managing.

 {sample}BCT\_HeatMapChart\_01{sample}